Lionheart Amiga 1993

 Lionheart requires an Amiga with 512K of RAM, was distributed on 4x 3.5" 880kB DD diskettes and installs to hard disk drive via hd-install.

-- Valdyn's sprite design and movements are "wimpy"
+- Valdyn's sprite design and movements are "wimpy", not warrior-like.

-- The graphics are technically well-drawn and -animated but lack artistic flair
+- The graphics are technically well-drawn and smoothly-animated but lack artistic flair.

 Lionheart came out eight years after the Amiga 1000 was released.
 1993 was the tail-end of the Amiga's life-cycle as a computer game machine.
-Thus, Lionheart does not deserve to be awarded too many technical points.
-Controls aside, Shadow of the Beast of 1989-92 and Unreal of 1990 were technically more impressive relative to their release dates.
+Thus, Lionheart is awarded technical points on an absolute not relative level.
+Controls and gameplay aside, Shadow of the Beast of 1989-92 and Unreal of 1990 were technically more impressive relative to their release dates.
 And their art and music is simply better -- objectively better.
-In addition, Gods of 1990 is a better platform game than Lionheart even though Gods does not take advantage of the Amiga's exclusive hardware capacities.
+Lionheart is a much better game than both of those but it lacks their flair and impact.
+In addition, Gods of 1990 is a better platform game than Lionheart even though Gods does not take advantage of the Amiga's exclusive hardware capacities and Lionheart exhibits Amiga hardware mastery.

 Indexes: